-Something as small as a blister can be an impediment to your progress and enjoyment on the trail.
+Perhaps the hardier pilgrims of old would have laughed at the concerns of modern day peregrinos with their high-tech materials and shoes - but a blister is still a blister no matter what and can be an impediment to your progress.
 Other common injuries from lack of preparation include shin splints, tendonitis, joint and muscle pain.

-We suggest you start a training program at least 3 months prior to your departure.
-Train physically as much as possible on both flat and hilly terrain as this is what the Great Ocean Walk is like.
+Whichever RAW Travel Via Francigena itinerary has inspired you, we suggest you start a training program at least 3 months prior to your departure.
+Train physically as much as possible on both flat and hilly terrain.

 Also make sure that you and your equipment can cope with changing weather conditions.
-Victorian weather is notoriously changeable.
-You could be walking in sunshine, rain or wind, depending on the time of year.
+Depending on the time of year and the overall distance of your walk, you'll likely encounter days that are hot, windy, wet and cold.

-Australian national parks offer some great varied terrain to train on, which will help you prepare for what's in store on your Great Ocean Walk adventure.
+One of the easiest ways to train on varied terrain is to do some hiking in Australia's beautiful national parks.
+They not only offer rugged pathways, but also mountains, rivers and valleys, which will help you prepare for what's in store on your Italian walking adventure.

-This guide is jam-packed with expert advice and tips, along with basic training concepts, which you can integrate into your daily life and modify to suit your preferences, current fitness level and trip length.
+This guide is jam-packed with expert advice and tips, along with basic training concepts, which you can integrate into your daily life and modify to suit your preferences, current fitness level, trip length and chosen itinerary.

 Happy training!
 RAW Travel